mariohernandez/component-based-development/exercises/5-prepare-drupal.md

 ### 2.2 Create Paragraph Types (Entities)
-We will use the paragraphs module to integrate our components into Drupal by creating custom paragraph types.
+We will use the paragraphs module to integrate our components with Drupal by creating custom paragraph types.
 However, components can be integrated using other entities types such as custom blocks, custom content types, etc.

-* Create a **Speaker** paragraph type
+1. Create a **Speaker** paragraph type
   * Login to your drupal site with administrator previleges
   * Click **Structure | Paragraphs types**
   * Click the **Add Paragraphs type** blue button
   * For label type **Speaker** and click **Save and manage fields**

-* Add the following fields and properties to the Speaker paragraph type:
+2. Add the following fields and properties to the Speaker paragraph type:

 Field label | Field type        | Field machine name     | Allowed # of values
 ----------- | ----------------- | ---------------------- | -------------------